Data Centers in Pennsylvania

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Pennsylvania offers a significant sales and use tax exemption on computer data center equipment.
-This program directly reduces the capital expenditure required for building out or refreshing IT infrastructure, making the state a financially attractive option for large-scale deployments.
+Tax Advantage For Data Centers Pennsylvania offers a sales and use tax exemption for computer data center equipment.
+This program eliminates the state's 6% sales tax on servers, networking gear, and other essential hardware purchased for use in a qualifying facility.
+This incentive directly reduces the capital expenditure required for new deployments and technology refreshes.

 Natural Disaster Risk

-Pennsylvania has a high natural disaster risk profile, with a FEMA National Risk Index score of 84.00 as of September 2025.
-The primary threats are overwhelmingly weather-related and manageable with industry-standard infrastructure designs.
+Pennsylvania has a High natural disaster risk profile, with a Federal Emergency Management Agency (FEMA) National Risk Index score of 83.99 as of September 2025.
+The primary threats are atmospheric and weather-related rather than seismic.